heringerAgenor/bravi-technical-assessment/README.md

  - Get a piece

- You can fetch a specific piece stored in the API by providing the **piece_id** as query string parameter
+ You can fetch a specific piece stored in the API by providing the **piece_id** as query string parameter.

  `GET /board/get_piece`